fylobc/fylobc.github.io/_parts/Part_1.md

 ---
 layout: collection
-title: "Part 1: Where Does Bitcoin’s Value Come From?"
+title: "Where Does Bitcoin’s Value Come From?"
 ---

 <p>The best starting point for understanding Bitcoin is comparing it with gold.
 There are a number of similarities between Bitcoin and gold, and gold is a very well established commodity whose economics is well understood.
 We can then build off this by thinking about the differences between gold and Bitcoin.</p>